-<Product name> contains lactose.
+<Product name> contains lactose and sodium.

+<Product name> contains lactose which is a type of sugar.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.